-The indicator is the ratio between the number of electric vehicles (according to the low carbon criteria of the EV100 initiative)(4) and the total number of vehicles in the EDF group's fleet of registered light vehicles at 31 December of each year (owned or long-term leased).
-It should be noted that although this does not have a significant impact on the Group's figures, the number of light vehicles in the fleet of certain companies is not updated on an annual basis.
-In the future, emergency response vehicles shall be removed from the total number of EDF group vehicles (as their electrification could cause safety problems, for example in the case of a vehicle without the necessary autonomy or charge to carry out its mission at a given moment).
+The indicator is the ratio between the number of electric vehicles (according to the low carbon criteria of the EV100 initiative)(1) and the total number of vehicles in the EDF group's fleet of registered light vehicles at 31 December of each year (owned or long-term leased).
+It should be noted that, without this having a significant impact on the Group's figures, the data on the number of light vehicles in the fleet of certain companies is not updated annually.
+In the future, emergency response vehicles will be removed from the total number of EDF group vehicles (their electrification could cause safety difficulties, for example in the case of a vehicle not equipped with the autonomy or load required to accomplish its mission at a given time).
 The scope covers the Group.